VLANs - when a tagged frame arrives on an access port

 But what happens if a tagged frame arrives on an access port?
 How does the switch handle such a situation?

-On Nexus devices, if an access port receives a packet with a VLAN tag in the header other than the access VLAN value, that port drops the packet without learning its MAC source address.
+On Nexus devices, if an access port receives a packet with a VLAN tag containing a VLAN ID which is the same as that assigned to the access port, the frame will be accepted, and the tag will be stripped.
+If the VLAN ID is not the same as that assigned to the access port, the packet is dropped without learning its source MAC address.

 On older IOS devices such as the 2950 and 3550, the same behavior is observed.